If you love coffee, you know how crucial it is to store your beans properly so they don’t lose their flavor or go stale too quickly.

 Since moisture and heat promote oxidation, store your coffee in an airtight container with a fresh silica gel pack.
 The silica will help minimize or eliminate contact with oxygen while controlling excess moisture.

 You can find silica packets at most grocery stores, online, or on Amazon for as little as $7; even if you buy in bulk on Amazon, it’s still a better deal than buying a whole box.
-Keep it stored away from light: Light promotes decomposition, so reserve your coffee beans in an opaque (preferably tinted) container stored away from direct sunlight.
+Keep it away from light: Light promotes decomposition, so reserve your coffee beans in an opaque (preferably tinted) container from direct sunlight.

 5. Use a dark, cool, dry place for storage